TahvoTech/data_and_sw_business_study/README.md

 “New business models in SMB software development” using **public sources only**.

 ## What it does
-- Generates reproducible search queries per company (Google CSE or Bing API).
+- Generates reproducible search queries per company (Google CSE or Bing API), **restricted to company domains only**.
 - Saves top URLs per query, with a **query diary** (JSON logs).
 - Fetches each URL, stores raw HTML/PDF with **SHA256**.
 - Extracts metadata (title, pubdate candidates) and short **evidence snippets** (≤280 chars).